Arkansas vs. Duke College Basketball Predictions & Picks - November 29

 Arkansas vs. Duke Predictions & Picks: Spread, Total - November 29

-Wednesday's contest that pits the Duke Blue Devils (5-1) versus the Arkansas Razorbacks (4-3) at Bud Walton Arena has a projected final score of 78-74 (based on our computer prediction) in favor of Duke, who we project as a small favorite in this matchup.
-Game time is at 9:15 PM on November 29.
+Wednesday's contest between the Duke Blue Devils (5-1) and the Arkansas Razorbacks (4-3) at Bud Walton Arena has a projected final score of 78-74 based on our computer prediction, with Duke taking home the win.
+Tipoff is at 9:15 PM on November 29.

+According to our computer prediction, Arkansas is projected to cover the point spread (5.5) against Duke.
+The two sides are projected to eclipse the 149.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!